rnd-forests/icommerce/README.md

 - `server`: defines the boilerplat for server common setups which include: database connections (PostgreSQL and MongoDB), Express.js middlewares, RabbitMQ connector/producer/consumer.
 - `webpack`: defines the boilerplate for webpack configuration the will be used and extended by microservices.

+The `packages` directory contains the logic for all of our microservices.
+We define four microservices:

+- `warehouse-service`: this microservice is used to manage products and provide API endpoints to search, filter products as well as fetch product details.
+Thoose API endpoints will be used by our clients.
+- `order-processor-service`: as the name stated, this microservice is used to process orders.
+It exposes a single API endpoint `/api/v1/orders` to accept order from clients.
+- `customer-service`: this microservice is used to manage customers.
+As we don't have authentication logic, it acts as an auxiliary microservice by provides internal APIs that allow fetching, creating new customers based on the information provided by clients throught `order-processor-service`.
+- `activity-log-service`: this microservice is used to collect logs about all activities that happen in the system.
+In the scope of this project, it collects user activities (placing orders, searching products, viewing products).
+This microservice doesn't expose any API, it receives events from other microservices and write them to MongoDB database.

 Here is a graph that demonstrates the relationship between packages in project.

 ![](docs/images/packages-graph.png)